Katherine Center’s The Rom-Commers

 This year, our theme is “Walk A Mile In My Shoes.”
 The idea that you can’t understand someone (and shouldn’t judge them) until you’ve walked a mile in their shoes is a pretty common sentiment.
 And research has shown that reading fiction is one way to really get such a walk going.
 So, that’s what we are going to do this year: use fiction (and some nonfiction when we just can’t resist) to take walks in someone’s shoes.
 We hope you lace up those sneakers and join our journey.
 For April, our theme is Neurodiversity, and we’re profiling books with characters whose brains work in unique ways.
 Thanks so much to Julie, Anna, and Kelly for helping me research this post!

-Continue reading “Walk A Mile In My Shoes: February”
+Continue reading “Walk a Mile in My Shoes: April”